 for the Split Personality

 trope, and allegedly Based on a True Story

 , although according to some accounts and specifically the recent book Sybil Exposed

 , may in fact be Based on a Great Big Lie

 , or at least on some extremely sketchy therapeutic practices.

 Tropes in the film include:

-- Adults Are Useless: Apparently, neither Sybil's father nor her pediatrician ever thought to question the various injuries she sustained throughout her childhood at the hands of her psychotic mother.
+- Adults Are Useless: Apparently, neither Sybil's father, nor her pediatrician, nor even her grandmother, ever thought to question the various injuries she sustained throughout her childhood at the hands of her psychotic mother.

 - Ax-Crazy: Sybil's mother, a diagnosed paranoid schizophrenic, whom Sybil's pediatrician describes as "nervous."